-The NSW site auditor scheme provides a pool of accredited 'site auditors' who can be engaged to review investigation, remediation and validation work conducted by contaminated land consultants.
+The NSW site auditor scheme provides a pool of accredited site auditors who can be engaged to review investigation, remediation, and validation work done by contaminated land consultants.

-The aim of the scheme is to ensure the protection of the environment and human health through proper management of contaminated land, particularly during changes in land use.
-The scheme improves community access to competent technical advice on the investigation and remediation of contaminated land, and provides increased certainty in the 'sign-off' of contaminated land assessments and remediation.
+The scheme is administered by us under Part 4 of the Contaminated Land Management Act 1997 (CLM Act), with the aim to protect the environment and human health through proper management of contaminated land.
+The scheme improves public access to competent technical advice and provides increased certainty in the sign-off of contaminated land assessments and remediation.

 Role of site auditors